 Key Takeaways

-In chart analysis, it’s vital to know what a shooting star candle looks like.
-This candle usually has a small bottom part, which shows the opening and ending prices, and a long top part, which shows the difference between the highest and ending prices.
-Being familiar with this candle’s details can help traders expect when the market might turn and change their plans as needed.
+A shooting star candle usually has a small bottom part that shows the opening and ending prices and a long top part that shows the difference between the highest and ending prices.
+Being familiar with this candle’s details can help traders anticipate when the market might turn and change their plans as needed.

 Real Body